kammitama5/kammitama5.github.io/_posts/2017-7-27-Thursday-July-27th.md

   So once my Coding for Product finishes, I'll work on that.

 - Also, one that adds nxn matrices.
 For now, just something simple.
-Later, I can think about different types and sizes of matrices and different operations, etc. So something that I cna use and that helps me continue to test my understanding of matrices.
+Later, I can think about different types and sizes of matrices and different operations, etc. So something that I can use and that helps me continue to test my understanding of matrices.